Irritable Bowel Syndrome, IBS is a combination of pain or discomfort with your bowel.

 The contractions of your intestines that are stronger and last longer than normal can cause gas, bloating, and diarrhea.

-However, week intestinal contractions can slow food passage and lead to hard and dry stools.
+However, weak intestinal contractions can slow food passage and lead to hard and dry stools.

 Abnormalities in your digestive system’s nerves can cause you to experience greater than normal discomfort.